 - Facebook’s approach can’t be any different.
-Since Facebook’s users are spread equally over mobile and desktop platforms - Facebook is using different types of compression for every presentation.
-In case of images, this means that each image is present in several variations specific to the context - Lossless compression is used for full image screening, while lossy compression and the partial cutoff is used in the newsfeed images.
+Since Facebook’s users are spread equally over mobile and desktop platforms – Facebook is using different types of compression for every presentation.
+In the case of images, this means that each image is present in several variations specific to the context – Lossless compression is used for full image screening, while lossy compression and the partial cutoff is used in the newsfeed images.
 The same goes for the video.
 However, in this case, users can customize the quality of streaming on their own.

 - Youtube is an interesting beast in terms of data compression.
-Back in the day, the streaming platform used custom compressing algorithm on all uploaded videos.
+Back in the day, the streaming platform used a custom compressing algorithm on all uploaded videos.
 The quality was so-so, and so in late 00s-early 10s, Youtube implemented streaming encoding.
-Instead of playing already compressed video - the system is adapting the quality with lossy compression of the video on the go according to the set preferences.
+Instead of playing already compressed video – the system is adapting the quality with lossy compression of the video on the go according to the set preferences.

 - Spotify’s sound compression algorithm is based on Ogg Vorbis (which was initially developed as a leaner and more optimized alternative for MP3).
 One of the benefits of Ogg file compression is extended metadata that simplifies the tagging system and consequently eases the search and discovery of the content.
-Spotify’s top priority is a convenient playback.
+Spotify’s top priority is convenient playback.

 - Netflix is at the forefront of streaming video compression.
-Just like Spotify, Netflix aims at the consistent experience and smooth playback.
+Just like Spotify, Netflix aims at a consistent experience and smooth playback.
 Because of that, their algorithm is more closely tied with the user.
 There is the initial setting of image quality, and then there is the quality of connection that regulates the compression methodology.
-By 2020 they are going to adopt the new standard - Versatile Video Coding (VVC) which expands its feature to 360 video and virtual reality environments.
+By 2020 they are going to adopt the new standard – Versatile Video Coding (VVC) which expands its feature to 360 video and virtual reality environments.

 Data encryption is a variation of data compression.
-The difference is that while data compression is designed to retain the original shape of data, encryption is doing the opposite - it conceals the content of data and makes incomprehensible in the encoded form.
+The difference is that while data compression is designed to retain the original shape of data, encryption is doing the opposite – it conceals the content of data and makes it incomprehensible in the encoded form.

 Multilayer perceptron neural networks are commonly used by different organizations to encode databases, points of entry, monitor access data, and routinely check the consistency of the database security.